 Our current research goals are to:

-2) characterize molecular mechanisms involved in rickettsial pathogenesis and tick transmission, and
+2) characterize molecular mechanisms involved in rickettsial pathogenesis and tick transmission

 3) survey tick populations and study their impacts on the prevalence of spotted fever rickettsioses in patients.

-kkaebi transposon for insertional mutations in Rickettsia: We are interested in identifying rickettsial genes that contribute to the intracellular lifecycle of Rickettsia, a group of pathogens that continue to cause vector-borne infectious diseases with significant morbidity and mortality throughout the world.
+We are interested in identifying rickettsial genes that contribute to the intracellular lifecycle of Rickettsia, a group of pathogens that continue to cause vector-borne infectious diseases with significant morbidity and mortality throughout the world.
 With the ongoing environmental changes, the public health burden for vector-borne rickettsial diseases has increased in recent years.
 Unfortunately, the lack of genetic tools has hampered the research progress in identifying genes involved in the rickettsial intracellular lifecycle.
-Thus, we developed a random insertional transposon mutagenesis scheme and are generating saturated mutant libraries of Rickettsia.
-With kkaebi libraries, we aim to identify previously uncharacterized virulence genes in Rickettsia.
+Thus, we developed a random insertional transposon mutagenesis scheme and are generating mutant libraries of Rickettsia conorii (spotted fever group) and Rickettsia typhi (typhus group).
+With kkaebi libraries, we aim to identify conserved and unique molecular mechanisms enabling rickettsial survival in mammalian hosts and arthropod vectors.

-Polysaccharide synthesis operon (pso) of Rickettsia: Within mammalian hosts, Rickettsia preferentially targets vascular endothelial cells, resulting in acute vasculitis.
+Within mammalian hosts, Rickettsia preferentially targets vascular endothelial cells, resulting in acute vasculitis.
 However, it remains unclear how Rickettsia-endothelial cell interactions modulate rickettsial pathogenesis.
-Interestingly, our work identified two kkaebi variants of R. conorii that synthesize chemically and immunologically distinct LPS in Rickettsia.
+Interestingly, our work identified kkaebi variants of R. conorii that synthesize chemically and immunologically distinct LPS molecules in Rickettsia.
 Our work further determined that pso variants display altered levels of surface proteins, resulting in defective attachment and invasion of endothelial cells.
 Interestingly, pso variants failed to modulate anti-Rickettsia immune responses in endothelial cells, providing significant insights into the immune pathways that can be exploited for immune therapeutics against rickettsial infections.
 Further, our work established a concrete foundation for designing live-attenuated vaccines for Rickettsia.